duleorlovic/aws_tips/README.md

 # AWS Elastic beanstalk

-AWS Service catalog is to manage infrastructure as code (IaC) templates.
+AWS Service Catalog is to manage infrastructure as code (IaC) templates, so user do not need to know each aws service, then do not even need to be logged in to aws.
+TagOptions can be applies so they user the same tags.
 AWS Elastic beanstalk is for deploys web applications. https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ruby-rails-tutorial.html#ruby-rails-tutorial-launch Each Beanstalk environment will generate: ec2, ALB, S3, ASG, CW alarm,